Level of event: Local

 Come and try smartphone orienteering at Bar Hill.
 Please bring your GPS-enabled mobile phone with you (Android or Apple).

-Training nights run on Wednesday evenings during university terms and in the summer, except when there is an orienteering league event.
+Training nights run on Wednesday evenings during university terms, except when there is an orienteering league event.
 The evenings involve a variety of activities aimed at improving fitness while honing orienteering skills.
 Each week the training is held in a different location in or near Cambridge.
 We join forces with CUOC, the university club, so during the University terms the training tends to be in Cambridge, and further afield in the summer.

 Directions / Parking